TritonDataCenter/rfd/rfd/0038/README.md

 avoid the 'getvmusage' syscall as much as possible.
 Use of the lightweight, but inaccurate per-process RSS was emphasized, with 'getvmusage' only being called when it appears that the zone has gone over the cap.
-The 'prstat' command was also changed to avoid 'getvmusage' unless an accurate RSS was explcitly requested.
+The 'prstat' command was also changed to avoid 'getvmusage' unless an accurate RSS was explicitly requested.
 Currently 'zoneadmd' uses a moderately complex RSS scaling mechansim to further reduce the calls to 'getvmusage' while still trying to maintain a reasonable approximation of the RSS.